is4tomj/yass/README.md

 **Smart Yass is neither used nor endorsed by Yubico.
 I am neither employed nor affiliated with Yubico.**

-Used correctly, Smart Yass requires each following to retrieve a password from a vault (without the necessary private key material ever being on the same computer as the vault):
+Used correctly, Smart Yass requires each of the following to retrieve a password from a vault (without the necessary private key material ever being on the same computer as the vault):
 1. The Smart Yass vault's master passphrase (something you know),
 2. A smart card coupled to the computer (something you have),
 3. The user to physically interact with the smart card (something you do).